 Group 1 – Alkali Metals:

 The elements in the group one of the periodic tables are known as the alkali metals.
-Some of the elements in group one are:
+The elements in group one are:

 Physical Properties of Alkali Metals: